 Other fields do not have clear definitions.
 It’s unclear, for example, whether “Suspicious Activity” refers to the number of chargebacks over a given period of time or behavior during the checkout process.
 Similarly, the data field “Shipping Address Usage”, which refers to the first time a shipping address is used, is not clear whether this is the first time the merchant is seeing this address for all of their customers or just for the customer in question.

-My point is, focus on the data fields that are easy to do or not up for debate.
+The point is, focus on the data fields that are easy to do or not up for debate.
 Chances are, the ones that you’re uncertain about or are having trouble providing to the issuer will be causing similar problems for other merchants.
-I believe that the practical realities of 3DS v2 implementation will differ from the theoretical specification, and there will be inevitable teething issues.
+We believe that the practical realities of 3DS v2 implementation will differ from the theoretical specification, and there will be inevitable teething issues.

 How 3DS v2.1 aligns with PSD2/ RTS/ Strong Customer Authentication (SCA)